Optical absorption in tilted geometries as an indirect measurement of longitudinal plasma waves in layered cuprates: Linear response of generalized plasma modes

 While this result has been formally obtained already within the Maxwell's classical formalism of the previous Section, we can now identify the energy of the peak in the {\em transverse} conductivity at vanishing momentum as the value of the {\em longitudinal} plasma mode in the high-momentum regime, i.e.\ the same usually probed by EELS and RIXS, since $\omega_l(\eta)$ is a good approximation of the dispersion of the lower mode $\omega_-(\textbf k)$ for $|\textbf k|\gg \bar k$, see Eq.\ \pref{omegamlim}.\\ The real part of the conductivity $\sigma_t$ is shown in Fig.\ \ref{fig2}(b), where we also introduced a finite damping parameter $\gamma$ when performing the analytic continuation $i\Omega_m\to \omega+i\gamma$.
 We emphasize once more that such a peak is not a direct manifestation of the Josephson plasmon of the superconductor \cite{pimenov_prb00,pimenov_apl00,pimenov_prb02,armitage_prb21} which, as discussed above, for vanishing momentum is at frequency $\omega_c$ for every direction $\eta$.
 Indeed, plasma modes appear as zeroes of the dielectric function and do not lead to finite-frequency peaks in the conductivity.
 Instead, the absorptive peak at $\omega_l(\eta)$ is a manifestation of the mixing mechanism between in-plane and out-of-plane plasma modes described in the previous section, as the dielectric function in Eq.\ \eqref{epsit1} comes directly from the action for the coupled modes Eq.\ \eqref{actpsiLT}.
 On a more general ground, our derivation clarifies that a signature of longitudinal nature appears in the transverse response whenever the longitudinal mode is coupled to the transverse one without directly participating in the detection, that is, the degree of freedom is integrated out.\\ It is worth mentioning that our derivation is not restricted to electron-doped cuprates, in which the peak has already been experimentally reported \cite{pimenov_prb00,pimenov_apl00,pimenov_prb02,armitage_prb21}, but it is in principle valid for any single-layer superconductor, like the hole-doped LSCO.
 We also point out that the results could be extended to bilayer superconductors like YBCO, that display two Josephson plasmons at frequencies $\omega_{c1}$ and $\omega_{c2}$.
-Indeed, by using the out-of-plane bilayer dielectric function \cite{vandermarel96} $\varepsilon_c=\varepsilon_\infty(\omega^2-\omega_{c1}^2)(\omega^2-\omega_{c2}^2)/\omega^2(\omega^2-\omega_T^2)$, with $\omega_T^2=\omega_{c1}^2d_2+\omega_{c2}^2d_1$ and $d_{1,2}$ the intra- and inter-bilayer spacings, one predicts two absorptive peaks in the conductivity centered at the high-momenta values of the dispersions of the Josephson modes \cite{sellati_prb23}.
+Indeed, by using the out-of-plane bilayer dielectric function \cite{vandermarel96} $\varepsilon_c=\varepsilon_\infty(\omega^2-\omega_{c1}^2)(\omega^2-\omega_{c2}^2)/[\omega^2(\omega^2-\omega_T^2)]$, with $\omega_T^2=\omega_{c1}^2d_2+\omega_{c2}^2d_1$ and $d_{1,2}$ the intra- and inter-bilayer spacings, one predicts two absorptive peaks in the conductivity centered at the high-momenta values of the dispersions of the Josephson modes \cite{sellati_prb23}.
 The high-energy one follows the same trend of the peak in single-layer superconductors, moving with $\eta$ from $\omega_{c1}$ to $\omega_{ab}$.
 The low-energy one quickly moves from $\omega_{c2}$ to $\omega_T$ even for small values of $\eta$, and does not disappear for $\eta=\pi/2$ \cite{homes_prl93,vandermarel96,yamada_prl98,erb_prl00,vandermarel_prb01,bernhard_prl11,cavalleri_nmat14,wangNL_prx20}.
+As mentioned above, finite compressibility corrections are crucial for optical measurements in bilayer superconductors \cite{pimenov_prl01,pimenov_vdm_prl01}, and they must be taken into account to correctly fit the experimental data \cite{sellati_prb23}.